Supporting an observation

 Organising the observation

-A proposal granted time at the ATCA is generally expected to organise for an astronomer to be present at Narrabri to prepare the schedule files and perform the observations.
-Suitably qualified astronomers with comparatively straightforward projects may be able to observe remotely.
+A proposal granted time at the ATCA is generally expected to organise for an astronomer to be present at the SOC to prepare the schedule and perform the observations.
+Suitably qualified astronomers with comparatively straightforward projects may be allowed to observe remotely.

 Where a project has more than 16 hours of continuous observing, at least two observers must take part: it is not permissible for observers to observe for more than 16 hours in 24.
 Combinations of local and remote observing may be possible to achieve this.

-After the observing, filling out the on-line observers questionnaire will help us track how we are going.
+After the observing, filling out the observers questionnaire will help us track of our performance.
 Please help us keep our standards up by filling out a questionnaire with your feedback.

 In case of trouble during observations

 In case of a general observing problems or systems failure, first contact the duty astronomer.
+They should be contactable on +612 6790 4077.
+Use the portal to check who the DA is.
 It is their responsibility to decide if and when a part of the Array should be taken out of use for urgent repairs or other maintenance.

 The on-call person, or some staff member should be notified at any time of cryogenics failures, drive failures, complete power loss or generator failure, air conditioning failure or equipment overtemperature, serious personal injury or fire.